grimwall/vnapp/README.md

 To restore the app to it's initial state, simply delete the data folder in the project root

 ## API description

+To find some example requests that you can readily use in POSTMAN, please import avn.postman_collection.json
+in the project root.

 Please use the following format for all Date/time fields: